-- (1) Represents the reportable taxable value of Company products received for travel expenses for executive physicals for Named Executive Officers. - (2) Consists of matching contributions made under the Company's 401(k) Plan to the Named Executive Officers who participated in the 401(k) Plan, based on their deferrals for each 401(k) Plan year.
-Also includes supplemental employer discretionary contributions made to all plan participants. - (3) Consists of accrued dividends paid upon the vesting and conversion of RSUs awarded in prior years. - (4) Consists of relocation expenses.
-Commuting allowance and relocation expenses reimbursements are not subject to gross-up for taxes by the Company.
+- (1) Represents the reportable taxable value of Company products received, for travel expenses, and for executive physicals for Named Executive Officers. - (2) Consists of matching contributions made under the Company's 401(k) Plan to the Named Executive Officers who participated in the 401(k) Plan, based on their deferrals for each 401(k) Plan year.
+Also includes supplemental employer discretionary contributions made to all plan participants. - (3) Prior years incorrectly included accrued dividends paid upon the vesting and conversion of RSUs awarded in 2021 and 2020.
+The corrected totals for the years 2021 and 2020 have been revised to remove such amounts.